Open-Droids-robot/.github/README.md

 ---

-*Together, we can build the backbone of the world with our vision of open-source robotics.
+*Together, we can forge the infrastructure of tomorrow with our vision of open-source robotics.
 The future is open—let's build it together!*

 **Skillnet > Skynet.
 Always.**